-A major increase in CR after induction therapy associated with trends in PFS or EFS, and survival, however, might be sufficient if scheduled treatments administered after the end of the experimental therapy are likely to confound overall outcome.
-This is of special relevance if the target population is small.
+A major increase in CR after induction therapy associated with favourable trends in PFS or EFS, and OS, however, might be sufficient if scheduled treatments administered after the end of the experimental therapy are likely to confound overall outcome.

-7.2.3.
-Major increase in toxicity expected
+7.2.4 Major increase in toxicity expected

 The aim should be to demonstrate increased cure rate or improved OS.
-In some cases, such as in small study populations, a major increase in EFS or PFS, as appropriate and supportive data compatible with a favourable trend on survival might be sufficient.
+In some cases, such as in the context of CMA, a major increase in EFS or PFS, as appropriate and supportive data compatible with a favourable trend on survival might be sufficient.

-7.3.
-Treatment administered with the intent to achieve long-term disease control
+7.3 Treatment administered with the intent to achieve long-term disease control